MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 ### Step 3
 After selecting the risk score with the slider on the right, name your rule and set its status (active or inactive), then select **Create**.
 Note that due to caching, your new rule may take up to two minutes to become active.

-## Recommendations

-The machine learning models in the fraud protection network help find emerging fraud patterns and risky attributes across all participating merchants.
-The virtual fraud analyst can use these findings to recommend ways that merchants who use Dynamics 365 Fraud Protection can improve the configuration of their rules.
-The virtual fraud analyst also makes recommendations about other attributes and information that can be added to the knowledge graph.
-This information might include chargeback data, margins, and the cost of goods sold (COGS).
-By augmenting existing data, you can maximize the impact of the product.

-Note that before rules are configured, either manually or by using guidance from the virtual fraud analyst, the default decision returned on purchase transactions is to accept the transaction.
-This is not a recommendation, only a baseline intended to simplify your process when configuring new rule conditions.
-Once you have created rules, the decisions returned by Dynamics 365 Fraud Protection will reflect your chosen settings.

 ## Balance fraud loss against opportunity loss